shazz/shazzam/README.md

     [...]
 ````

-shazzam provides various sets of ready to use macros to set the VIC banks and memory, some 16bits math operations, to set IRQs, to wate cycles....
-Just check `shazzam/macros/`
+`Shazzam` provides various sets of ready to use macros to set the `VIC` banks and memory, some 16bits math operations, to set IRQs, to wate cycles....
+Just check ``Shazzam`/macros/`

 ## Inline testing thru emulation

-Inspired from bass, shazzam includes [py65emu](https://github.com/docmarionum1/py65emu), a generic 6502 emulator written in Python, it doesn't emulate a C64 or any other hardware than the 6502 CPU.
+Inspired from bass, `Shazzam` includes [py65emu](https://github.com/docmarionum1/py65emu), a generic 6502 emulator written in Python, it doesn't emulate a C64 or any other hardware than the 6502 CPU.
 But that's good enough to emulate your routines and check the registers and what is written in the memory.

 Practically, in your code, you can add typical `assert` statements.
 Here is an example to